 - This may entail an efficacy trial, pilot study, or large-scale outcome evaluation.

 - To what extent is the program adopted?
 How much penetration into the target community is achieved?
 What is the cost-effectiveness?

 - Implementation studies or a cost-benefit assessment in the new setting can help answer these questions.

-For the purposes of our CFP focused on adapting gender equity interventions, we are most interested in questions related to stages of adaptation that occur after the population has been assessed, but before the adaptation is evaluated for outcomes or impact in the U.S. Research on the outcomes or impact of the adapted intervention in the U.S. may be funded through our on-going Investigator-Initiated Research Call for Proposals.
+For the purposes of our CFP focused on adapting gender equity interventions, we are most interested in questions related to stages of adaptation that occur after the population has been assessed, but before the adaptation is evaluated for outcomes or impact in the U.S. Research on the outcomes or impact of the adapted intervention in the U.S. may be funded through our on-going Innovative Research to Advance Racial Equity call for proposals.